 Various factors can affect a woman’s ability to donate an egg.
 Considering these factors can increase the likelihood of successful pregnancy and reduce the risk of congenital malformations in the fetus.
 Donors are usually in the age range of 21 to 35 years.
 Women in this age group respond better to fertility drugs and their eggs are of higher quality and quantity.
 Donors must be free of infections such as HIV / AIDS and hepatitis C and genetic diseases such as the cystic fibrosis gene.
 Women at high risk for AIDS or other infections are not eligible for donation.
-An egg donation is also not allowed to a person who is unable to provide an accurate medical history from their family.
+An egg donation is also not allowed for a person who is unable to provide an accurate medical history from their family.

 Careful and rigorous screening of egg donors at reputable infertility treatment centers has minimized the risk of congenital malformations and other complications.
 Egg donation may become an emotional experience for the donor and recipient.
-Therefore, in addition to physical screening and testing, accurate psychological screening of all individuals involved is one of the validated egg donation programs.
+Therefore, in addition to physical screening and testing, accurate psychological screening of all individuals involved in one of the validated egg donation programs.
 Assessing the donor’s mental health is critical to ensuring the health of the children and ensures that the donor makes informed decisions before the donation process begins.

 The oocyte Pick-up process

 Shortly before removing the eggs, the donor makes the last injection of an ovarian stimulant drug to prepare for the egg pick-up process.
-The doctor removes the egg from the donor ovaries by performing ovarian aspiration through the vagina.
-To do this, an ultrasound probe is inserted into the vagina and using a needle, the egg is removed from each follicle.
+The doctor removes the egg from the donor’s ovaries by performing ovarian aspiration through the vagina.
+To do this, an ultrasound probe is inserted into the vagina, and using a needle, the egg is removed from each follicle.
 The procedure lasts 30 minutes and during the operation, a donor is given a painkiller, sedative, or anesthetic.
 In this method, the donor is not admitted to the clinic or hospital.

 After an egg donation.